jerseycheese/BootHillGM/Docs/UserStories.md

   - Implement a basic UI for viewing journal entries
   - Verify that journal entries are displayed in chronological order
   - Ensure that the journal UI is accessible during gameplay without disrupting the game flow

+- [ ] As a player, I want combat results to be automatically added to my journal, so that I can keep track of significant battles and their outcomes.
+  **Test Plan:**
+  - Confirm that a summary of each combat is added to the journal upon completion
+  - Verify that the combat entry includes relevant details (opponent, outcome, any significant events)
+  - Check that the journal entry is formatted consistently with other entries **Status:** Not yet implemented.

 ## Completed Tasks
 - [x] As a developer, I want to set up the Next.js project structure so that I have a solid foundation for the app.